A Seriously Creamy, Fall-Inspired Mac and Cheese!

 For real-deal soul food Southern mac & cheese, check out this recipe from Eden of Sweet Tea + Thyme.
 Eden’s recipe calls for five kinds of cheese, yielding the most perfectly ooey-gooey baked mac & cheese with a browned crust.
 It will not let you down!
 (Go ahead & give Eden a follow on Instagram while you’re at it!)

-- Pasta – When it comes to mac & cheese, I encourage using either a spiral-y or cupped pasta since it best catches & captures the cheesy sauce.
+- Pasta – When it comes to mac & cheese, I encourage using a spiral-y or cupped pasta since it best catches & captures the cheesy sauce.
 Elbows are a great option, of course, but you could also use shells, cavatappi, orecchiette, or fusilli to create this effect.
 My personal favorite is DeLallo’s Shellbows.
 As their name suggests, they’re a cross between shells & elbows, providing the best of both worlds!

-- Butter & all-purpose flour – Create the base of the homemade pumpkin sauce.
+- Butter & all-purpose flour – To create the base of the homemade pumpkin sauce.

 - Pumpkin purée – Feel free to use canned pumpkin purée (just make sure it’s not canned pumpkin pie filling!) or DIY it & make homemade roasted pumpkin puree.
 Both work great!

-- Fresh aromatics – Garlic, of course, & fresh sage, which complements the earthy, sweet flavor of the pumpkin beautifully.
+- Fresh aromatics – Garlic, of course, & fresh sage, which beautifully complements the earthy, sweet flavor of the pumpkin.

 - Spices – Namely ground mustard to balance the richness of the pumpkin cheese sauce, nutmeg for added warmth, & cayenne pepper for a little bit of heat.

-Undoubtedly the most important part of mac & cheese is the cheese used.
+Cheese is undoubtedly the most important part of mac & cheese.
 I don’t think there’s a single best cheese to use in mac & cheese.
 Rather, focus on a blend that maximizes flavor & meltability.

 For this pumpkin macaroni & cheese recipe, we use 3 types of cheese:

-- sharp white cheddar – For its sharp, tangy flavor.
-I prefer white cheddar, but if yellow cheddar is most accessible for you it’s a great swap for this recipe.
+- Sharp white cheddar – For its sharp, tangy flavor.
+I prefer white cheddar, but if yellow cheddar is most accessible for you it’s a great swap in this recipe.

-Important note: When it comes to homemade mac & cheese, always, always use freshly grated cheese.
+Important Mac & Cheese Tip! ⇢ When it comes to homemade mac & cheese, always, always use freshly grated cheese.
 Packaged shredded cheeses are almost always coated in an anti-caking substance to prevent the cheese from clumping into 1 big mass in the package.
 While it does its job well, it also prevents the cheese from melting into a beautiful, smooth sauce – & that’s the ultimate goal of a cheese sauce, after all!

 2 pasta-boiling tips for mac & cheese:

 - Always boil pasta in generously salted water, since it’s the only chance to season the pasta itself.
-Underseasoned pasta = bland mac & cheese…no good!
-While we’re at it, friendly reminder that you should not oil your pasta water.
-Oily water will prevent the creamy pumpkin cheese sauce from melding into the pasta for the perfect pumpkin mac & cheese!
+Underseasoned pasta = bland mac & cheese.
+No good!
+While we’re at it, a friendly reminder that you should not oil your pasta water.
+Oily water will prevent the creamy pumpkin cheese sauce from melding into the pasta for the perfect pumpkin mac and cheese!

 - Boil pasta 2-3 minutes under al dente.
 When it comes to baked mac & cheese, it’s important to boil pasta under al dente (al dente cooking time is typically indicated on the pasta packaging).
 Since it bakes in the cheese sauce for a pretty substantial amount of time, under boiling the pasta prevents it from getting totally overcooked & soggy in the final dish.
 There’s nothing worse than soggy pasta!